tegos-article/article-laravel-managing-hierarchical-data/1-article.md

 }
 ```

-Under the hood, it generates a recursive CTE:
+Under the hood, it's doing this recursive SQL CTE magic for you:

 ```sql
 with recursive `laravel_cte` as (select *